Free Shipping FREE Shipping Over $491

 If you have razor burn on the bikini line right now, here’s what to do:

 A gentle, fragrance-free soap is essential here.
-Terrasil® Calendula Soap is formulated specifically for this purpose—it cleanses effectively while staying gentle to your skin barrier, exactly what compromised skin needs during razor burn treatment.
+Terrasil® Calendula Soap is one option designed to cleanse while being gentle on the skin barrier.
+It cleanses effectively while staying gentle to your skin barrier, exactly what compromised skin needs during razor burn treatment.

 Terrasil® Skin Repair is purpose-built for this step.
-Its patented activated minerals help soothe the area and support natural healing, while high-quality botanicals calm and soothe the skin to protect and strengthen your skin barrier during recovery.
+Its formula is designed to soothe the area and support the skin’s recovery environment, while high-quality botanicals calm and soothe the skin to protect and strengthen your skin barrier during recovery.

 Repeat twice daily (or as needed):